Nursing Home Patient Bill of Rights Provided by the South Carolina Omnibus Adult Protection Act

 South Carolina long-term care patients and their families must be given a patient bill of rights by their health care facility.

 The Strom Law Firm LLC understands that the time following a nursing home injury is often difficult for all parties involved.
-We work closely with victims and families of personal injury in Columbia, SC to ensure that you get the compensation that you deserve.
-We will do our best to get you the best possible outcome based on the direction you give and your perspective on the case.
+We work closely with victims and families of nursing home abuse or neglect in Columbia, SC and throughout the state to ensure that you get the compensation and relief that you deserve.

-The patient bill of rights as set by the South Carolina Omnibus Adult Protection Act provides that as a resident in a health care facility, the person can expect the following:
+The patient bill of rights, which must be provided at admission to every new resident of a nursing facility, is set forth in the South Carolina Omnibus Adult Protection Act and provides that a resident in a health care facility can expect the following:

 - Nursing home residents have the right to see family members, ombudspersons or other resident advocates, physicians, service providers, and representatives of the state and federal government.